Effective November 2020:

 It is possible to change the Entity Set name by programmatically updating the metadata.
 But this should only be done before any Web API code is written for the entity.
 More information: Web API types and operations > Change the name of an entity set

 When you create a custom entity, the name you choose will be prepended with the customization prefix value of the solution publisher associated with the solution that the entity was created within.
 Other than the entity set name, you cannot change the names of an entity after it is created.
 If you want consistent names for metadata items in your solution, you should create them in the context of a solution you create associated with a solution publisher that contains the customization prefix you want to use.
-More information : Create a solution publisher and solution
+More information : Solution publisher

 Each entity also has three properties that can display localized values: